Divyaraj25/PaisaTrack/README.md

 ### Models (`models/`)
 - `finance.py`: Contains the FinanceModel class with all database operations for accounts, transactions, budgets, categories, and info.
+- `user.py`: Contains the UserModel class with authentication logic.

 ### Routes (`routes/`)
 - `main.py`: Contains all Flask routes and controller logic for the application.
+- `auth.py`: Contains authentication routes for user registration and login.

 ### Utilities (`utils/`)
 - `database.py`: Database connection utilities and helper functions.